 Skip to main content

-In this article we will investigate developer portal anti-patterns - common solutions to developer portal problems where the solution is ineffective and may result in undesired consequences.
+In this article, we investigate developer portal anti-patterns: common solutions to developer portal problems where the solution is ineffective and may result in undesired consequences.
 We will point out anti-patterns that can lead to a poorly conceptualized and executed developer portal.
-These are portals that –by their very architecture, appearance, or means of use– are set up to fail in the long run.
+These are portals that–by their very architecture, appearance, or means of use–are set up to fail in the long run.

-• It is a common practice that initially looks like an appropriate solution but ends up having bad consequences that outweigh any benefits.
+• it is a common practice that initially seems like a suitable solution but ultimately has negative consequences that outweigh its benefits,

-• There’s another solution that is known, repeatable, and effective.
+• there is another known, repeatable, and effective solution.

 Regardless of the route taken to build a devportal: these anti-patterns occur as a direct result of tight deadlines, inadequate planning, or when the conceptualization of the devportal is oversimplified and underestimated.